nagyrobi/esp32evse_esphome-lvgl/README.md

 ## HMI for ESP32-EVSE based on ESPHome and LVGL

 This is a replacement Human-Machine Interface for the Nextion screen of the excellent [ESP32-EVSE project by Miroslav Dzúrik](https://github.com/dzurikmiroslav/esp32-evse).
-It relies on the [external ESPHoome component](https://github.com/nagyrobi/esp32evse-esphome) based AT commands protocol.
+It relies on the [external ESPHome component](https://github.com/nagyrobi/esp32evse-esphome) based AT commands protocol.

 ![Screen](images/esp32-evse_esphome-lvgl.gif)